OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-24.md

 ## 2 Chronicles 24:1

-Joash was seven years old when he became king, and he reigned for forty years in Jerusalem; and his mother’s name was Zibiah from Beersheba.
+Joash was seven years old when he began his reign, and he ruled for forty years in Jerusalem; his mother was Zibiah from Beersheba.

 ---

 ## 2 Chronicles 24:2

-Joash did what was right in the sight of the Lord all the days of Jehoiada the priest.
+Joash acted rightly in the eyes of the Lord throughout the lifetime of Jehoiada the priest.

 ---

 ## 2 Chronicles 24:3

-Jehoiada took two wives for him, and he fathered sons and daughters.
+Jehoiada arranged two marriages for him, and he became the father of sons and daughters.

 ---

 ## 2 Chronicles 24:4

-Now it came about after this that Joash decided to restore the house of the Lord.
+After these events, Joash resolved to restore the temple of the Lord.

 ---